tan-zhuoting/Final-Project/README.md

 - I am officially finished with the Qt version of IRResolver, but there is a problem that I cannot run it on my Qt Creator and I don't know why.
 I tried to download it from the git repository I made, and it turned out to work just fine using the downloaded files.
 There might be something wrong with my Qt creator or I did not set it up correctly.
 I will just leave it like this and show the effect using a video if others cannot get it running.
 - I will add the submodule to this repository.
 Hopefully it is visible.
 - I will continue with choice `a` from now on.

+### Day 20
+- I thought of a good way to store the data for molecule.
+Since the `xyz` file first line is the total number of atom, I took advantage of that fact and made reading in the number much easier.
+I am happy that I can get the coordination numbers with such a simple method.
+- My next plan is to collect all atoms in the molecule as a list and then calculate the distances recursively.
+- For now, I think I've got choice `a` working and I will continue investigating better methods to perform the calculation for geometry analysis.